Our Dog Training Philosophy:

 Natalie McManus, CNWI

 Lumi is a Siberian husky.
 She does a little bit of everything but truly succeeds in K9 Nose Work®, where she competes at the highest level.
-Lumi was 1st place overall in her NW1 and both of her NW3s!
+Lumi was 1st place overall in her NW1 and two of her NW3s, and 2nd place overall in the third!
 She also loves Treibball, and Agility and is the star of many of our training videos.
+She’s now focusing on competition obedience.

 Hazel is a purebred Border Collie from cowdog lines.
 She is currently in training to work both sheep and cows, so look for her in upcoming competitions!
 When she is not herding, she is sniffing, just like all of our dogs.
 Hazel was the 2nd ever Border Collie to earn an NW3 title.